SAP-samples/cap-local-development-workshop/exercises/01/README.md

 }
 ```

-And when the CAP server restarts you should see something like this:
+And when the CAP server is restarted you should see something like this:

 ```log
 [cds] - connect to db > sqlite { url: 'db.sqlite' }